Eleven Things You Didn't Know About July 4th

 3. Thomas Jefferson Didn't Want The Job

 Everyone knows that Thomas Jefferson wrote the Declaration of Independence.
-But it turns out, he thought someone else was right for the job.
+But it turns out that he thought someone else was right for the job.

 After the Second Continental Congress voted to break from Great Britain, it was deemed proper that they would formally justify their reasons for the separation in a written Declaration of Independence.
 The Congress selected a committee of five men (John Adams, Roger Sherman, Robert Livingston, Benjamin Franklin, and Thomas Jefferson) to draft the separation document.
 Four of the five agreed that John Adams was the natural choice to write the document.
 Fortunately for history, the exception to the consensus was Adams himself, who convinced the rest of the committee to give the job to a reluctant Thomas Jefferson.
 Jefferson went on to craft words that ring down through the ages... although he did have some help from the other members of the committee.